Parasol Framework

 The following methods are currently supported:

-CountCount all tags that match a given XPath.
+CountCount all tags that match a given XPath expression.

 ERR xml::Count(OBJECTPTR Object, CSTRING XPath, INT * Result)